tarun-4646/Week-1/README.md

 # Water Quality Prediction

-(Since the .pkl file is more than 25MB,I have uploaded the model link here)
+(Since the pollution.pkl file is more than 25MB,I have uploaded the model link here)

 Model Link: